MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-contextsensitivehelppage-property.md

 ---
 title: "ContextSensitiveHelpPage Property"
-description: "Specifies the help topic to show when the user presses Help in the UI.
-The help server on which this help topic is located, must be defined in the app.json file." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Specifies the help topic to show when the user presses Help in the UI." ms.author: solsen ms.custom: na ms.date: 06/23/2021